The Best Blogging Platforms and Blog Sites of 2019

 The resulting post will have an automatic read-time count, like a Medium post right next to the author’s name, which I also like a lot.
 I also like the ability to live-chat with your readers in the Wix app.
 If you build a real community in your blog or are open to answering reader questions in real time — say about an online course you’re offering or a webinar that’s coming up — then it’s a cool feature.

-Traditional Blogging Platform — Medium
+Best Traditional Blogging Site — Medium

 It’s hard to pin down how many users Medium has — they focus on sharing how much time is spent on the platform reading instead.
 I dig it.
 The platform, was founded by Twitter co-founder and former CEO Evan Williams as a response to the hyper-short limits of Twitter, hence the name Medium.
 At one point, there was some distinction between even longer blog platforms, but that’s dissipated by now.